NicLandajo/comfyui-preview-video-monitor/README.md

 - 🏭 Currently working on

-Gain, gamma and saturation sliders, zebra clipping, finishing registration system to avoid duplicated generations across sessions on "first runs prompt", file size compare/time.

-Separating Generations (more volatile cache) from Snapshots (a backup of the work look dev) on different folders and systems of deletion.

 - 🕰️ Long term development for 2026 for version V6 is a 3D system in the monitor to visualize 3D geometry and gaussian splats

 #